-GUI Element (A-Z) Description \bigcirc \bigcirc Click the Up or Down Arrow button to go the previous or next page of data in the report. <columns></columns> There is a column for each of the transaction breakdown categories, as well as a column that shows the size (in KB) of all pages in the transaction and a column that shows the total average response time of the transaction. <data></data> Displays the average response time (in milliseconds) of the transaction breakdown categories for each transaction, or the transactions included in the location or group depending on how you view to choose the data.
+GUI Element (A-Z) Description 00 Click the Up or Down Arrow button to go the previous or next page of data in the report. <columns></columns> There is a column for each of the transaction breakdown categories, as well as a column that shows the size (in KB) of all pages in the transaction and a column that shows the total average response time of the transaction. <data></data> Displays the average response time (in milliseconds) of the transaction breakdown categories for each transaction, or the transactions included in the location or group depending on how you view to choose the data.
 Click any cell in the following columns to open additional reports: Retry Time.
 Opens the Failed Transactions report.
-For details on the user interface, see "Failed Transactions Report" on page 211.
+For details on the user interface, see "Failed Transactions Report" on page 212.
 DNS Time, Connection Time, or Network Time to First Buffer.
 Opens the Webtrace by Location report.
 For details on the user interface, see "WebTrace by Location Report" on page 282.
 Server Time to First Buffer, Time to First Buffer, or Download.
 Opens HP Diagnostics (a licensed version of HP Diagnostics is required for this drill down).
-For details about HP Diagnostics, see the HP Diagnostics <rows></rows> User's Guide.
-There is a row for each transaction, location, or group, depending on how you choose to view the data. depending on now you choose to view the data.
+For details about HP Diagnostics, see the HP Diagnostics User's Guide. <rows></rows> There is a row for each transaction, location, or group, depending on how you choose to view the data.